 The Aerial Erector

-School is to move from RAF Digby and be relocated to RAF St Athan under changes
+School is to move from RAF Digby and be relocated to RAF Cosford under changes

 announced by the Ministry of Defence as part of a recent Defence Training Review.

-The move is expected to be completed by 2017.
-This will be the 4th time the Aerial
+The move was expected to be completed by 2017.
+This move has now been cancelled

 about the Aerial Erector School at RAF Digby can be found by using the LINK on our